Extremal values of the Sackin tree balance index: Results

-In this section, it is our aim to achieve the same results for trees with minimal Sackin index that the previous section stated for trees with maximal Sackin index.
-In particular, we want to find a tight bound for the minimal Sackin index and we want to characterize the trees that achieve it.
+In this subsection, we first want to establish the same results for binary trees with minimal Sackin index that the previous section stated for trees with maximal Sackin index.
+In particular, we want the minimum value of the Sackin index and we want to characterize the trees that achieve it.
 However, it turns out that -- as opposed to the previous section -- the case of minimality is far more involved.
-In fact, depending on the number $n$ of leaves, the tree with the minimal Sackin index need not be unique, so counting these trees is more complicated.
-Note that while examples for the fact that the Sackin index can be minimized by more than one tree have been presented before, e.g. in \cite{cophenetic}, see Figure \ref{6taxabalanced}, it has so far not been investigated for which values of $n$ this happens and how many minima there are.
-It is the main aim of this section to present an algorithm that is able to systematically generate all trees with minimal Sackin index and that therefore also leads to a recursive formula for counting such trees.
+Some approaches concerning the minimum Sackin value can be found in the literature on rooted binary trees -- for instance in the appendix of \cite{shao}, where a somewhat complicated (and unfortunately erroneous) attempt at calculating this minimum value was made\footnote{\red{The definition of the function $F(t,i)$ presented in \cite{shao} should actually be called $F(t,i,j)$, as it depends on $j$, too, and for the last summand, i.e. for $j=m_i$, the definition of this function does not coincide with the (correct) example presented at the very end of that manuscript.
+Thus, the values calculated by Equation $(A1)$ in that manuscript do \emph{not} coincide with the true minimal Sackin values, e.g. for $n=11$.}}, albeit without a formal proof.
+Independently, \emph{ordered} binary trees with minimum internal path length have already been characterized in \cite[p.
+401]{knuth1}, which can be used to derive a formula for the minimal possible Sackin index for $n$ leaves.
+We show how to do so in the proof of Theorem \ref{thm_twodepthsminNEW}.
+The reason why the minimum is more involved than the maximum is that, depending on the number $n$ of leaves, the binary tree with minimal Sackin index need not be unique, so counting these trees is more complicated.
+Note that while examples for the fact that the Sackin index can be minimized by more than one tree have been presented before, e.g. in \cite{cophenetic}, see Figure \ref{6taxabalanced}, it has so far not been investigated for which values of $n$ this happens and precisely how many minima there are for each $n$.
+It is the main aim of this subsection to characterize all binary Sackin minimal trees and to present a recursive approach to count them.

-However, we start as in the previous section and state the first result, which provides a lower bound on the Sackin index of trees with $n$ leaves.